taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

 ## The latest additions 🎉

-Add [a multilingual list](https://github.com/taishi-i/awesome-japanese-nlp-resources/blob/main/docs/huggingface.md) of Hugingface models and datasets🤗
+**Tool for pretrained models**
+ * [japanese-llm-roleplay-benchmark](https://github.com/oshizo/japanese-llm-roleplay-benchmark) - This repository was created to evaluate the performance of character role-playing in Japanese LLM.

-_Updated on Sep 21, 2023_
+_Updated on Sep 24, 2023_

 ## Contents
  * [Python library](#python-library)